ibm-cloud-docs/database-tools/mongodb-architectural-best-practices.md

 After a {{site.data.keyword.mongodb}} deployment is promoted to production, consider the following recommendations for monitoring and performance optimization.

 * Make sure that the MMS agent is running on all instances of {{site.data.keyword.mongodb}}, which helps monitor the health and performance of the deployment.
 The MMS agent provides useful debugging data to 10gen during support interactions.
-* The `mongostat` command also provides runtime information about the performance of a {{site.data.keyword.mongobd}} node.
+* The `mongostat` command also provides runtime information about the performance of a {{site.data.keyword.mongodb}} node.

 If either of these tools discover performance issues, sharding or indexing can help to correct these performance issues.